laminlabs/legacy-lamin-blog/2022/hello.md

 <img width="256" alt="Laminopathic nuclei" src="https://upload.wikimedia.org/wikipedia/commons/2/28/Laminopathic_nuclei.jpg">

-Figure 1: Microscopy images of dermal fibroblasts highlighting the stained lamin layer around the nucleus.
-Images are taken from a control (a, b) and a subject with [Progreria](https://en.wikipedia.org/wiki/Progeria) (c, d) where nucleur envelopes are shaped irregularly.
+**Figure 1 | Microscopy images of dermal fibroblasts highlighting the stained lamin layer around the nucleus.** Images are taken from a control (a, b) and a subject with [Progreria](https://en.wikipedia.org/wiki/Progeria) (c, d) where nucleur envelopes are shaped irregularly.
 The image is from [Paradisi et al. (2005)](https://doi.org/10.1186/1471-2121-6-27), CC BY 2.0 via [Wiki Commons](https://commons.wikimedia.org/wiki/File:Laminopathic_nuclei.jpg).
 :::